web-native/docs/chtml/v060/specs/README.md

 </div>
 ```

-If we wanted to style the structural parts of deeply nested scopes, a path-based ID could be used.
+If we wanted to style the structural parts of deeply nested scopes, a path notation would be used.

 ```html
 <div root id="article">